xfoxawy/catchall-domain/README.md

 #### medium

-* Restful is bad for streaming its built on top of HTTP/1.1, I'd say for a service like this lets use GRPC it supports streaming and offers great multiplexing features
+* Restful is bad for streaming its built on top of HTTP/1.1, I'd recommend for the service we can use gRPC it supports streaming and offers great multiplexing features.
+* The less the payload size the better, alternative for json a good replacement would be Thrift, Avro or Protobuf.
 * the service can have serve two interfaces ( its a matter of adding a command similar `serve-http`).
 * if I had the choice I'd choose a different NoSQL datastore, Redis could be very good candidate (although retention could be a problem from memory size prospective), other solution could be DynamoDB takes the hassle of sharding and replication away with its magic (although it could be more expensive) .
-* another solution could be using a [materialized Kafka topics](https://mail-narayank.medium.com/stream-aggregation-in-kafka-e57aff20d8ad) where all events are directly streamed to Kafka, sharded properly and distributed among multiple topics, with a small service layer to wrap the domain status querying logic.
+* another solution could be using a [materialized Kafka topics](https://mail-narayank.medium.com/stream-aggregation-in-kafka-e57aff20d8ad) where all events are directly streamed to Kafka, sharded properly and distributed among multiple topics, with a small service layer to wrap the domain status querying logic